UniMath/agda-unimath/src/set-theory/complemented-inequality-cardinalities.lagda.md

 ### Assuming the weak limited principle of omniscience, then complemented inequality is antisymmetric

-Using the previous result and assuming the weak limited principle of omniscience, we can conclude `leq-complemented-cardinal` is a partial order by showing that it is antisymmetric.
+Using the previous result and assuming the weak limited principle of omniscience, we can conclude `leq-complemented-Cardinal` is a partial order by showing that it is antisymmetric.

 > This remains to be formalized.